WASdev/sample.rtcomm.helpdesk/docs/command-line-setup.md

 $ mvn install
 ```

+This may take a few minutes to complete because it installs NodeJS and Websphere Liberty as dependencies.

 ##### Building the Sample with a local Liberty installation
 This step can be ignored if you already ran __mvn install__.
 In order to build the sample with a local Liberty install specify the **wlp.install.dir** (Liberty install directory):